ieee-vgtc/ieeevis.org/content/info/presenter-information/final-information-paper-authors.md

 ## Video Preview Submission

-**DEADLINE: August 15.** It is **mandatory** for SciVis authors and optional for VAST and InfoVis authors to submit a [25-sec Video Preview](/year/2021/info/presenter-information/fast-forward-and-video-previews).
+**DEADLINE: August 15.** It is **optional** for authors to submit a [25-sec Video Preview](/year/2021/info/presenter-information/fast-forward-and-video-previews).
 Video previews should be submitted through the IEEE submission system.

 ## Paper Presentation Video Recording